US: Saudis recruited Twitter workers to spy on users

 The effort included the user data of over 6,000 Twitter users, including at least 33 usernames for which Saudi Arabian law enforcement had submitted emergency disclosure requests to Twitter, investigators said.

-After being confronted by his supervisors at Twitter, Alzabarah allegedly admitted to accessing user data and said he did it out of curiosity.
+After being confronted by his supervisors at Twitter, Alzabarah acknowledged accessing user data and said he did it out of curiosity, authorities said.

+Alzabarah was placed on administrative leave, his work-owned laptop was seized, and he was escorted out of the office.
+The next day, he flew to Saudi Arabia with his wife and daughter and has not returned to the United States, investigators said.

+A warrant for his and Almutairi’s arrests were issued as part of the complaint.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been corrected by dropping a reference to Twitter employee Alzabarah meeting with a Saudi royal family member.
-Prosecutors say he met with a third defendant.